t-edson/phcontrols/README.md

  - Tables must have a primary key, if the table is going to be edited by the functions of the library.
  - Boolean columns must be represented as Tinyint type, because functions, that edits tables, work in that way.
- - Boolean columns must have a default value of FALSE to avoid generates NULL values.
  - Password columns must be defined as CHAR data types in order to be shown correctly.

 # Installation